Firmwide Chair, Pro Bono Committee

 - Accredited Representative, U.S. Department of Veterans Affairs

-- I have initiated new and expanded existing strategic partnerships with local and national organizations and their respective constituencies to advance the firm's Diversity and Inclusion Initiative's objectives.
+- I have initiated new and expanded existing strategic partnerships with local and national organizations and their respective constituencies to advance the firm's Diversity, Equity & Inclusion Initiative's objectives.
 I continue to develop program opportunities; execute diversity, charitable and community outreach projects that touch local communities and beyond.

-Thompson Hine Continues Its Tradition of School Supply Donations - Firm Works with New Jersey Corporate Counsel Association to Deliver 250 Filled Backpacks
+Thompson Hine Continues Its Tradition of School Supply Donations in 2019 - Firm Works with ACC New Jersey to Deliver 350 Filled Backpacks